Doom2D/Doom2D-Forever/ReadME.md

 # Download and install
 Please follow the [**installation guide**](docs/INSTALL.md) to download and install Doom2D Forever.

-# Copyright
-All rights for the resources belong to ID Software.
-We do not encourage and do not support any form of illegal usage of them.

-# License
+# Disclaimer
-This project is licensed under the [**GNU General Public License v3.0**](https://github.com/Doom2D/Doom2D-Forever/blob/master/COPYING).
+This game is a fair-use parody, licensed _strictly_ under terms of the [**GNU General Public License v3.0**](https://github.com/Doom2D/Doom2D-Forever/blob/master/COPYING).

-Initially, the project was developed on [**repo.or.cz**](https://repo.or.cz/d2df-sdl.git/).

 # Contribution and Development
 This repository is a place for everyone.
 If you want to contribute, please join our [Telegram and Discord servers](#contacts).